 “Ultimately, our goal is to have a range of funding products to service all SMEs.
 Adding this new finance product is a big step in that journey.”

-The partnership will provide SMEs with funding options in various areas of their business.
+The partnership will provide small businesses with funding options in various areas of their business.
 Westvig explains that the products from both companies complement each other seamlessly, with First Asset Finance offering a natural product extension to Retail Capital’s portfolio of funding and insurance options supporting SMEs based on their cash flow.

 Retail Capital’s core funding product is a shorter term, unsecured and more expensive product, while First Asset Finance offers secured funding for the long-term at a lower cost.
 That said, both are very beneficial for business.
 According to Westvig, a restaurant, for example, might need funding to put in a new kitchen which would be asset based, but they might also need cash flow funding to grow in the interim.